related-sciences/articat/README.md

  * `BQArtifact`: metadata/utils for BigQuery tables
  * `NotebookArtifact`: metadata/utils for Jupyter Notebooks

+## Development mode

+To ease development of Artifacts, *articat* supports development/dev mode.
+Development Artifact can be indicated by `dev` parameter (preferred), or `_dev` prefix in the Artifact `id`.
+Dev mode supports:
+ * overwriting Artifact metadata
+ * configure separate locations (e.g. `dev_prefix` for `FSArtifact`), with
+   potentially different retention periods etc

-## Mode
+## Backend

  * `local`: mostly for testing/demo, metadata is stored locally (configurable, default: `~/.config/articat/local`)
  * `gcp_datastore`: metadata is stored in the Google Cloud Datastore

 ## Configuration

-`articat` configuration can be provided in the API, or configuration files.
+*articat* configuration can be provided in the API, or configuration files.
 By default configuration is loaded from `~/.config/articat/articat.cfg` and `articat.cfg` in current working directory.
 You can also point at the configuration file via environment variable `ARTICAT_CONFIG`.